- Our Attorneys

 Premises liability cases can become challenging because they will involve extensive investigation in order to prove liability.
 An attorney will use their resources to uncover:

 While conducting an investigation, an attorney will also ensure that their client is evaluated by trusted medical and economic professionals to help properly calculate total expected losses.
-Using all of this information, a personal injury attorney will work to negotiate a fair settlement on behalf of their client.
+Using all of this information, a New Haven personal injury attorney will work to negotiate a fair settlement on behalf of their client.

 Premises liability cases can arise in many different ways.
 The reality is that property owners have a duty of care that they owe to those who have a right to be on their premises.
 If a property owner breaches the duty of care that they owe to others, whether through their actions or inaction, then they may be held liable for any injuries that occur.